translate/pootle/docs/releases/dev.rst

 - `InnoDB <https://dev.mysql.com/doc/refman/5.6/en/innodb-storage-engine.html>`_
   is the only accepted MySQL backend.
 Deployments using MyISAM must :doc:`migrate to either MySQL (InnoDB) or PostgreSQL </server/database_migration>`.
+- Close a database connection before and after each rqworker job once it exceeds the maximum age to imitate Django's request/response cycle.

 ...and lots of refactoring, new tests, cleanups, improved documentation and of